Dr. Eric Dickerson

-We realize you have a choice in who you choose to provide your healthcare services.
-If you, a friend or family member requires care for low back pain, we sincerely appreciate the trust and confidence shown by choosing our services and look forward in serving you and your family presently and, in the future.
+We realize that you have a choice in where you choose your healthcare services.
+If you, a friend or family member requires care for neck pain, we sincerely appreciate the trust and confidence shown by choosing our services and look forward in serving you and your family both presently and in the future.

 Our chiropractors adjust the full spine in most neck pain cases and provide onsite and home exercises for the neck, back and extremities.
 To schedule an appointment for neck pain treatment in Yorkville please call 630-553-7737.